Interacting with Tesseracts¶

 $ tesseract ps

-The output will be a table of Tesseracts containers with their ID, name, version, host port, project id, and description:
+The output is a table showing each container’s ID, name, version, host port, project ID, and description:

 ┏━━━━━━━━━━━━━━┳━━━━━━━━━━━┳━━━━━━━━━┳━━━━━━━━━━━┳━━━━━━━━━━━━━━━━━━━━━━━━┳━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┓